Ajai-Analyst/Excel-Project-Data-Analytics/Project_2-Analysis/README.md

 #### 🧮 DAX

-- To calculate the median year salary I used DAX.
+- To calculate the median year salary, I used DAX.

     ```
     Median Salary := MEDIAN(data_jobs_all[salary_year_avg])